Taking Care of Business in District 12, Place 2 …

 - Each side is allowed one hour for the presentation of all evidence, which is taken on the record.

-- Temporary judgments will include a scheduling order, including a date for a pre-trial conference.
+- Temporary orders will include a scheduling order, including a date for a pre-trial conference.

-- Temporary judgments expire six months after the date of entry, unless extended by court order for good cause.
+- Temporary orders expire six months after the date of entry, unless extended by court order for good cause.